 CHAPTER THREE | Insights + Lessons + Patterns + Trends

 Which ones from chapter 2 were most significant for your growth?
 Which ones taught you a lesson, gave you insight, showed you a pattern or trend in your life, changed your perspective on yourself or life, or changed your relationship with others?

 Using the lessons, growth, and insights from chapter three, think of a title for your book that describes 2017 for you?
 Feel free to add a subtitle too!

 Given all that you’ve observed and learned about 2017, how is your life likely to unfold in 2018 if you make no changes?
 Where would it take you?
 Write a brief “afterword” for your book describing this.

 It’s natural to set goals, yet most times our goals are focused on outward expressions of what we want or what we want to do.
 To bring out the best in ourselves, to improve who we are rather than what we have or do, we can set both outward and inward goals that will aid in our spiritual growth.

-- Aspirations – list 3-5 things that you would like to do, accomplish, become AND/OR stop doing, or being in 2018.
+- Aspirations – list 3-5 things that you would like to do, accomplish, become AND/OR stop doing, or be in 2018.